Billy Gilbert (baseball)

 William Oliver Gilbert (June 21, 1876 – August 8, 1927) was an American professional baseball second baseman who played from the 1890s through 1912.
 Gilbert played in Major League Baseball from 1901 to 1909, for the Milwaukee Brewers, Baltimore Orioles, New York Giants, and St. Louis Cardinals.

 Standing at just 5 ft 4 in, Gilbert was a weak hitter but a good defensive second baseman.
-He did hit .313 in the 1905 World Series, which the Giants won.
+He hit .313 in the 1905 World Series, which the Giants won.

 Baseball career

 Early career

 Gilbert made his professional baseball debut in minor league baseball with Lewiston of the Maine State League and the Pawtucket Phenoms and Fall River Indians of the Class-B New England League in 1897.
 He pitched for the Lyons franchise and the Johnston/Palmyra Mormans in the New York State League in 1898.
 Now rated a Class-C league, Gilbert returned to the New York State League to play for the Utica Pent-Ups in 1899.

 The Milwaukee Brewers of the American League (AL) drafted Gilbert in 1900.
 They assigned him to the Syracuse Stars of the Class-A Eastern League for the season.